Is investing risky?

 Where investing risk actually comes from

-In reality, most investing risk comes from:
+In reality, most of the risk in investing comes from:

-• the need to make some profit urgently
+• needing to make a profit quickly

 The quiet risk that nobody talks about